joelvandiver/joelvandiver.github.io/_posts/2019-12-07-meta-programming-code-to-write-code.md

 ---
-title: Meta Programming with SQL
+title: Meta Programming - Code to Write Code
 categories: [Fs-Topics]
 tags: []
 ---

-# Meta Programming with SQL
+# Meta Programming - Code to Write Code

 As I'm sure any .NET programmer would know, .NET offers a pretty expansive reflection api.
 Asking a system to provide reflection information is both a powerful and expensive technique.
 It can dramatically reduce the quantity of code, but it comes with the extra overhead in runtime performance.